jdum/odfdo/doc_src/src/recipes.md

 ### How to add a manual page break

 Adding a manual page break to a text document.

+Page breaks are build by a specific style.
+However, odfdo provides a PageBreak class to facilitate the inclusion of page breaks.
+This recipe illustrates the use of PageBreak and the underlying styling mechanism.

 ??? code "recipes/how_to_add_a_manual_page_break.py"